 The Company entered a new employment agreement with Mr Wilson on 7 September 2012.
 Under the agreement, the Company is to pay Mr Wilson a base annual salary of \$294,000, plus statutory superannuation.
+There has been no change to Mr Wilson's remuneration during the year.

-In accordance with the agreement, either the Company or Mr Wilson may terminate the agreement with three month's notice in writing to the other party and payment by the Company to Mr Wilson of one month's salary for every 12 month period of service, up to a maximum of 6 month's salary.
+In accordance with the agreement, either the Company or Mr Wilson may terminate the agreement with three months' notice in writing to the other party and payment by the Company to Mr Wilson of one month's salary for every 12 month period of service, up to a maximum of 6 month's salary.
 The Company may pay Mr Wilson for any or all of the three months' notice period in lieu of notice.
 Mr Wilson is not entitled to any retirement benefits pursuant to his agreement.